 Outstanding Adult Volunteer: Cydny Neville, Prince William County - Full-time teacher Cydny Neville serves a minimum of 20 hours per week organizing community outreach across Prince William County and Northern Virginia.
 She has also assisted more than 100 small business owners with professional development training and helped them secure business licenses by guiding them through their paperwork.
 It is also because of her efforts that more than 1,000 youth have been able to celebrate their birthdays, thanks to her Annual Birthday Bag Drive.

-Outstanding Youth Volunteer: Lawrence Jia, Midlothian - In Lawrence Jia’s freshman year at Maggie L. Walker Governor's School, he created “Money Matters to Students,” a financial literacy program which, today, has 100 volunteers across three continents and has reached more than 1,000 Virginia students.
-Lawrence has also taken his program internationally, partnering with Tsinghau University in Inner Mongolia where he has been able to teach personal finance to more than 800 students.
-Alongside his work in financial literacy, he is a nationally-ranked extemporaneous speaker, winner of multiple awards in the Model UN/Congress, founder/editor of the finance/news section of his school newspaper, and manages the finances of his church youth group.
+Outstanding Youth Volunteer: Lawrence Jia, Midlothian - In Lawrence Jia’s freshman year at Maggie L. Walker Governor's School, he created “Money Matters to Students,” a financial literacy program which, today, has 100 volunteers across three continents and has reached more than 1,000 Virginia and international students.
+Lawrence has also taken his program internationally, partnering with Tsinghua University in Inner Mongolia where he has been able to teach personal finance to more than 800 students and is expected to reach 10,000 more.
+In addition, he will be expanding into New York and across a traveling school in Botswana, Spain, and other nations.
+Alongside his work in financial literacy, he is a nationally-ranked extemporaneous speaker, occasional contributor to the Huffington Post and is the founder/editor of the finance/news section of his school newspaper.

 The Governor’s Volunteerism and Community Service Awards are presented by the Governor’s Advisory Board on Service and Volunteerism and Virginia Department of Social Services’ Office on Volunteerism and Community Service on behalf of the Office of the Governor.
 These awards have recognized exceptional volunteer service in Virginia for more than 20 years.
 Additional information about the program and full bios on this year’s recipients can be found online at http://virginiaservice.virginia.gov/volunteering/governors-volunteerism-awards/.